 Dear homeschool parents,

 You did it!
-You made through 2020, the year that has been filled with unexpected challenges and has required extra fortitude.
+You made it through 2021, a year that has been filled with unexpected challenges and has required extra fortitude.
 Take a moment to think about the good work that you have done this past year, all the meals prepared and lessons taught and worksheets graded and improvised activities to counter boredom, and…all of it!
-Let me also say that just simply bearing the weight of 2020 is accomplishment enough.
+Let me also say that just simply bearing the weight of 2021 is accomplishment enough.
 And you did it.
-2020 finally came to a close.
+2021 finally came to a close.

 1) Take a Break